vikalluru/nemoguardrails-k8s/README.md

 ### 4. Add a GPU Node Pool

 Add a GPU-enabled node pool to your AKS cluster.
 Replace placeholders with your desired values.
+You need only 1 CPU instance to deploy nemoguardrails.
+However, in this example we used one NC series A100 instance instead.

 ```bash
 az aks nodepool add --resource-group <resource group name> --cluster-name <aks cluster name> --name <nodepool name> --node-count 1 --skip-gpu-driver-install --node-vm-size <desired VM type> --node-osdisk-size 2048 --max-pods 110